fogleman/ln/README.md

-# 3D Line Art Renderer
+# `ln` The 3D Line Art Engine

-`ln` is a vector-based 3D rendering engine written in Go.
-It is used to produce 2-dimensional vector graphics depicting 3-dimensional scenes.
+`ln` is a vector-based 3D renderer.
+It is used to produce 2D vector graphics (think SVGs) depicting 3D scenes. `ln` is 100% pure Go and has no dependencies besides the standard library.

 ![Examples](http://i.imgur.com/kPodMnG.png)